CycloneDX/sbom-utility/README.md

 A flag that normalizes the BOM data after trimming and prior to output.

-This flag has custom code that sorts all components, services, licenses, vulnerabilities and *most* other BOM data using custom comparators.
+This flag has custom code that sorts all components, services, licenses, vulnerabilities, properties, external references, hashes and *most* other BOM data using custom comparators.

 Each comparator uses `required` fields and other identifying fields to create *"composite keys"* for each unique data structure.